collectivecardgame/library/website/blog/2019-11-20-play-pass-initial-rotation.md

   * Players can make [Play/Pass Update] and [Play/Pass Balance Update] posts to things after they were changed in **Initial Rotation** if people agree that it could be done better.
 Again, if the concern is balance, your post will need a written explanation or it will take up one of the three weekly [Update] slots.

-  * Until **Initial Rotation** is done, please tell us if there’s a problem and we will limbo them without much process to make sure that as few cards as possible are in play with obvious bugs (even though they only come up in draft or singleplayer modes).
+  * Until **Initial Rotation** is done, please tell us if there’s a problem and we will limbo them without much process to make sure that as few cards as possible are in play with obvious bugs (even if they only come up in draft or singleplayer modes).

   * None of these rules will be added to the Library section because **Initial Rotation** is a one-time thing.
 Eventually we will stop allowing both types of [Play/Pass Update] posts -- this time will basically be when people are done making them, or if people are slowly trickling them in, we’ll try to organize and finish the process up, then stop allowing these.